Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 It's a really common problem.

-In fact, we get a lot of students who start on Udemy and then come to use at Zero To Mastery, because we have that structure and support.
-Some of them struggle for years on topics, and then within 3 months of working with us they’re hired.
+In fact, we get a lot of students who start on free or cheap platforms like Udemy (or YouTube or FreeCodeCamp) and then come switch to Zero To Mastery because we have that structure and support.
+Some of them struggle for years on topics, and then within months of learning with us and being part of our Discord community, they’re building their own projects and getting hired.

-It’s a night and day difference what a community can do for you.
+It’s a night-and-day difference in what a community can do for you and how fast it can accelerate your career.

-Yes but it can be hit and miss.
-Just like with Pluralsight, they’re victim to their size and how many customers they have.
+Yes, but it can be hit and miss.
+Just like with Pluralsight, they’re victim of their size and how many customers they have.

 Speaking of which…

-Right now, Udemy is currently sitting at a 1.7 out of 5.
-However, that is across 1,718 reviews:
+Right now, Udemy is currently sitting at a 1.7 out of 5 across 1,718 reviews:

 To put that into perspective, that's a higher segment than any of their other star ratings.

-Again though, they have had 5-star reviews in the past 2 months so that’s a good indicator that not everyone is having a bad experience.
-Although users are frustrated with some of the billing issues and refunds.
-(If you watch more than X of a course, you void the 30-day refund window apparently).
+That said, they have had 5-star reviews in the past 2 months, so that’s a good indicator that not everyone is having a bad experience.
+Although users are frustrated with some of the billing issues and refunds (if you watch more than X of a course, you void the 30-day refund window, apparently).

 Pros

-A huge database of courses from experts in multiple fields
+• A huge database of courses from pretty much every topic you can imagine

 Cons

-The sheer volume of courses can be overwhelming
+• The sheer volume of courses can be overwhelming and make it hard to figure out what's high-quality vs. not, up-to-date vs. not, etc.

-There’s no quality control other than visual assessment of the content.
-This means they can’t verify the course content is accurate.
-They don’t check or push for course updates.
+• Udemy does very little quality control.
+This means they can’t verify the course content is accurate, and they don’t check or push for course updates.

-Content can be out of date, which can definitely be an issue when coding languages evolve or change versions
+• Content can be out of date, which can definitely be an issue when coding languages evolve or change versions, and is even more important with LLMs, AI, and AI tools, which are changing and evolving faster than ever

-Like I say, Udemy is a great place to find some high-quality training at a great price, as long as you’re willing to search through the results.
+Ultimately, Udemy is a great place to find some high-quality training at a low price, as long as you’re willing to search through the results and maybe buy a handful of courses before you actually find one of the great ones.

-It lacks some elements that can help you succeed online such as a community and support, but with some self-discipline and organization, it’s a great place to start your coding journey.
+But it also lacks some elements that can help you succeed when learning online, such as a community and support.
+However, if you're someone with a lot of self-discipline and organization, it can be a great place to start your coding journey.

 But what if you want more accountability, structure, and systems in place to help you complete and finish your training?

-Here at Zero To Mastery, we’re a tech training platform with some slight differences to others out there.
+Here at Zero To Mastery, we’re a tech training platform with some slight differences from others out there.

-Mainly in that we’re incredibly focused on helping you learn fast and get hired ASAP.
+You can read our 10 Learning Commandments to see everything that makes us unique, but we’re incredibly focused on helping you learn fast and getting hired ASAP.

-First off, it removes overwhelm and choice fatigue.
-You want to learn Cyber Security, we have one expert who teaches it.
-You don’t need to pick through 250 or 10,000 options
+• First off, it removes overwhelm and choice fatigue.
+For example, if you want to learn Cyber Security?
+We have one expert who teaches it.
+This means you don’t need to pick through 250 or 10,000 options

-Secondly, this allows us to update our courses regularly - often twice a year or sooner if a major update happens.
-(Although there may be a slight delay if it's a MAJOR update across all lessons etc).
+• Secondly, this allows us to update our courses regularly - often twice a year or sooner if a major update happens.
 This means you’re learning everything you need to know

 These are broken down into: